- Examine historical and current approaches to death and dying

-Modules include Contemporary Approaches to Death and Dying, Death in World Religions, The Theology, Philosophy and Ethics of Death, Pastoral Care of the Dying and Bereaved, and Philosophical Approaches to Mourning and Eulogy.
+Modules include Death and Pastoral Care in Global Religions, The Act and Art of Eulogy, Visiting the Dead: From Graveyards to Dark Tourism, Is Death a Good Thing?
 You also complete a dissertation of 15,000 to 20,000 words on a relevant topic of your choice.

 The programme is taught by a team of highly qualified and enthusiastic staff who include internationally renowned scholars.
 You take part in structured discussion and debate through electronic forums, and are provided with guided course readings and access to the digital resources held in the University library in order to complete assessments.
 A visit to a local crematorium, cemetery, mortuary and/or funeral home is an essential aspect of the course.

 Graduates of the course pursue a range of careers including bereavement counselling, work in funeral homes, teaching and church ministries.

 Graduates have gone on to work within bereavement counselling, funeral homes, teaching and the church.